pstig/NetFilter/README.md

 # NetFilter
 Created by Peter Stiglitz
-Returns ranges of IP's from subnets containing excluded IP addresses
+Returns ranges of IP's from subnets without excluded IP addresses

 Usage:
 1. Add list of subnets to the IPs.txt, putting a new subnet on a new line